-From Erica: Cypress are conifers, or cone-bearing ancients, but not all are evergreen; the Fossil or Dawn Redwood from China is one of these and drops its branchlets at the approach of winter.
+From Erica: Cypress are conifers, or cone-bearing ancients, but not all are evergreen; the Fossil or Dawn Redwood (Metasequoia glyptostroboides) from China is one of these and drops its branchlets at the approach of winter.
 This tree is a very exciting one for us; as its name might indicate, it was thought to be extinct and was only known as a fossil which can be seen today in Manning Park displays.
-However, a small group of missionaries in China, amongst whom was one who was also a botanist, moved to a valley to avoid army troops, and, to their amazement, they found alive and happy the Fossil or Dawn Redwood, Metasequoia glyptostroboides, during World War II in China.
-In 1948, collected seed germinated at the Arnold Arboretum, and we are now able to enjoy this fine tree.
-Read more about the Cypress.
+However, some living trees were found in China in 1941.
+In 1948, collected seed germinated at the Arnold Arboretum in Boston, and we are now able to enjoy this fine tree.

 [When Erica wrote these notes, the Taxodiaceae were considered a distinct plant family but have since been mostly merged into the family Cupressaceae.]